 There’s no single “best” area – just the one that fits your style and schedule.
 A good rule is to stay near the majority of your planned evenings, not just the daytime sightseeing.
 That way you spend more time walking and less time in traffic.

-What is the best area to stay in Istanbul for first-time visitors?
+What are the best neighborhoods to stay in Istanbul for first-time visitors?

-Is it safe to stay on the Asian side of Istanbul?
+Is it better to stay on the European or Asian side of Istanbul?